Hi Corbett Field Was Tribe’s Arizona Home Before Goodyear

 Cleveland left Tucson and Hi Corbett Field after the 1992 season, heading for Homestead, Florida and eventually relocating to Winter Haven.
 A hurricane damaged the Homestead site and left the Indians no choice but to make Winter Haven their home on short notice.
 The newly established expansion Colorado Rockies made Hi Corbett Field their home in 1993 and stayed there until 2010.

 The field was renovated in 1972, 1992, 1997 and 1999 and has been the home to several minor league teams over the previous seven decades.
 Hi Corbett Field has been the home to Arizona Fall League games and even the headquarters to USA Baseball from 1997-2003.
 After the Rockies left Hi Corbett, they have become the home for the Arizona Wildcat baseball program.
-This season is their inaugural spring in their new home.
+It has been their home for the last three seasons.